 Data Visualization

-Request Assembly to generate code for creating informative visualizations:
+Request Factory to generate code for creating informative visualizations:

 “Create a histogram of user ages and a box plot of purchase amounts by user category.
 Use matplotlib or seaborn for these visualizations and explain what the plots reveal about our user base.”